 - Be certified by Medicare.

 - Have a valid provider agreement with the Texas Health and Human Services Commission (HHSC).

 - Complete the TMHP enrollment process.

-Referto: Subsection 6.1, "Enrollment" of the Inpatient and Outpatient Hospital Services Handbook (Vol. 2, Provider Handbooks) for more information about acute care hospital enrollment.
+Referto: Subsection 6.1, "Enrollment" in this handbook for more information about acute care hospital enrollment.

 Privately-operated psychiatric facilities must: